Kattafuah/d010624-tf-ecsdeploy-proj-main/README.md

 * desired_count: Desired number of ECS service instances

 ### Accessing the Application
 After successful deployment, the application should be accessible through the DNS of the Application Load Balancer (ALB).
-To retrieve the ALB URL:
+To retrieve the ALB URL run:

 ```terraform output alb_dns_name```